nhatlonggunz/UseYourMachine/Readme.md

 - Build tree done
 - To string done
+- Convert Regex to NFA using Thompson's Construction.

 Todo:
-- Test convert to NFA
 - Handle the case where some test vector fields is not present
 - Unit Test